mohamedyussry/wc-sort-by-stock/README.md

 ## Description

-This plugin adds a new sorting option to your WooCommerce shop page that allows customers to sort products based on their available stock quantity.
-Products with higher stock will appear first.
+This plugin adds new sorting options to your WooCommerce shop page that allows customers to sort products based on their available stock quantity.
+Products can be sorted in both ascending and descending order.

 ## Features

-- Adds "Sort by stock quantity" option to WooCommerce product sorting dropdown
+- Adds two new sorting options to WooCommerce product sorting dropdown:
+  - "Sort by stock: High to Low" - Shows products with highest stock first
+  - "Sort by stock: Low to High" - Shows products with lowest stock first
 - Seamlessly integrates with existing WooCommerce sorting options
-- Sorts products from highest to lowest stock quantity
+- New sorting options are always placed at the end of the sorting dropdown

 ## Requirements